Alisaryn/Tethealla-Login-Manager/README.md

 # Version History
 1.01:
-- Fixed the bottom tab border from being cut off.
+- Fixed an issue with the bottom tab border being cut off.

 1.0:
 - Initial release.